Join us to learn German with the experts!

 German course descriptions

 This Beginners course which focuses on both the spoken and written language aims to equip students with the skills needed for everyday situations in a German-speaking environment.
 Students will, for example, learn how to introduce themselves and others, shop for and order food and drink, make travel arrangements, discuss the daily routine, ask questions and express opinions, and will acquire a good basic vocabulary.
+This course is for absolute beginners.

 Throughout the course the approach is a communicative one, using role play, interviews etc., so that students can practise and consolidate what they have learned.
-The language laboratory is also available for further individual study.

 This Near Beginners course aims to extend and consolidate the language skills of students who have followed a Beginners course at Imperial College or elsewhere but would like to revise the basics as well as boost their confidence.